foleyb25/theme-generator/README.md

 ## Closing Remarks

-Again, if you see any discrepencies reach out!
+If you see any discrepencies reach out!